kgaban/parse-text-into-csv/README.md

 # Parse Text into CSV
+**Disclaimer: This project is created for educational purposes and should be used responsibly.**

 This is a simple React application designed to parse raw text into CSV format.
 It utilizes React for the front-end and includes a component named `ProfileParser` for handling the parsing logic.